mohammedalturkman-art/Search-and-Rescue-Swarm-using-Webots/README.md

 1. Install Webots R2025a
 2. Clone this repository
+3. Unzip the file
-3. Open the project world file in Webots
+4. Open the project world file in Webots
-4. Run the simulation
+5. Run the simulation

 ## Future Improvements